-Little Italy San Diego, one of the largest and most well-known Little Italys in the Unites States and Balboa Park, the largest urban cultural park in the U.S., home to 15 museums, beautiful gardens, The Globe Theater, numerous art galleries and world-famous San Diego Zoo are just two nearby San Diego hot spots.
+Adventure around one of the largest Little Italy neighborhoods in the country or explore Balboa Park, known as the largest urban cultural park in the nation.
+The Park is home to 15 museums, beautiful gardens, The Globe Theater, numerous art galleries, and the world-famous San Diego Zoo.

 - San Diego International Airport – 2.7 miles Also known as Lindbergh Field, this airport is serviced by 22 major and commuter airlines and receives more than 16 million passengers a year.

 - Balboa Park – 0.5 miles Home to 15 major museums, performing arts venues and gardens, Balboa Park is the nation’s largest urban cultural park.
 With a constant stream of activity and attractions happening daily, this park has something for everyone.

 - Little Italy - 0.6 miles Within walking distance of the hotel and once a hub for the tuna industry in the 1970’s, this historic Italian neighborhood has claimed a position as one of the largest and most well-known Little Italy’s in the United State.
 Experience the culture of this hip and historic urban neighborhood through shopping and dining.